neumino/thinky/documentation/api/document.md

 The point of this method is to keep your data consitent.

 The promise will be resolved with the document.
+If you do not want to use a promise, you can directly pass a callback to `purge`.

 _Example_: Delete a user and make sure that no reference to it still exists in the database.